consint/Panacea/README.md

 Adjusts the output volume of the plugin.

 #### Waveform
-The waveform of the LFO can be selected with the large waveform button in the center.
+The waveform of the LFO can be selected with the large waveform knob in the center.
 Click on one of the waveform images to jump directly to it.

 #### Rate
 Set the speed of the LFO.
 In non-synced mode, the frequency can be set in Hz.
 In synced mode, you can choose between 32 time units - from 16/1 to 1/32 T.